 Rude, crude and, uh, cosmopolitan, “Deuce Bigalow: European Gigolo” waves the flag for R-rated politically incorrect studio comedy but doesn’t top the laugh ratio of the first Deuce misadventure.
+It’s taken a full six years for the reappearance of Rob Schneider’s utterly incongruous, dunder-headed stud from “Deuce Bigalow: Male Gigolo,” so references to the previous pic hardly strike a chord.
 Mid-August opening slot looks prime for at least a few weeks’ worth of customers before college terms begin, while vid could be orgasmic.

 New “Deuce” was developed by Adam Sandler’s Happy Madison shingle, and it can now be said that there’s a quintessentially Happy Madison kind of movie.
 It features dumb, young white Americans and their even dumber if well-intentioned pals in situations far over their heads, who cross paths with enormous women, over-confident male villains and, almost always, someone peeing in public.